wolf/dotfiles/README.md

 Then launch `vim` ignoring the error (if I haven't gotten around to fixing it yet), and type `:PluginInstall`.
 There's a good progress indicator but expect the install to take several minutes.

 `emergency_vim/vimrc` is a file you can source while loading `vim` on a machine where you don't have all your special configuration files.
-E.g., `vim -S vimrc some-file.js`.
+E.g., `vim -u vimrc some-file.js`.

 ### local-only branch